-Partnerships instead file an annual information return since each partner reports profits and losses on their own individual tax returns.
-This case is referred to as a “pass through” business, which is the dominant business structure in America.
-They are not subject to corporate taxes.
-Profits earned are “passed through” the business and reported on the business owners’ personal income taxes.
-This eliminates the two layers of taxes that corporations pay: one at the corporate level and one at the shareholder level.
+Instead, LLCs file an annual information return.
+Subsequently, each partner reports or “passes through” profits and losses on their own tax returns.
+This “pass through” business is the dominant business structure in America.
+In other words, they are not subject to corporate taxes.
+Instead, profits earned are “passed through” the business and reported on the business owners’ personal income taxes.
+This eliminates two layers of taxes: corporate level and shareholder level.
 Moreover, business losses are reported on the business owners’ personal income tax returns.

-Furthermore, partnerships (LLCs), sole proprietorships and S corporations pay self-employment taxes and state and local taxes.
-Pass through businesses are not necessarily small businesses, but can employ thousands and generate billions in revenue.
+Furthermore, (LLCs), sole proprietorships and S corporations pay self-employment taxes.
+They also pay state and local taxes.
+However, “pass through” businesses are not necessarily small businesses.
+Remarkably, they can employ thousands of people and generate billions in revenue.

 Business type determines tax

 The type of business determines the type and payment of taxes.
 How the business is organized determines the forms used.
 Most businesses need a Federal Tax ID Number or Employer Identification Number (EIN) to identify their paid taxes.
 Furthermore, the EIN tracks tax reports to the Internal Revenue Service (IRS).

 The Federal income tax (estimated tax) is paid as money is earned.
 Paying too little estimated taxes quarterly may require paying them throughout the year.
 Furthermore, businesses must pay other taxes: